 When someone is talking to you about their experiences of abuse, it’s important to acknowledge the abuse and the impact that is having for them.

 Many people experiencing violence receive messages suggesting it’s their fault their partner is abusive to them.
 When we listen, we’re showing that person we don’t blame them for what is happening.

 As listeners it’s important to acknowledge and honour all that a person has done to resist violence, to try and protect themselves and/or their children and to stand up for their own dignity and integrity.

-People tend to resist violence, which sometimes means staying in an unhealthy relationship.
-Leaving doesn’t always make the violence stop, so staying is a choice too.
+People tend to resist abuse, which sometimes means staying in an unhealthy relationship.
+Leaving doesn’t always make the abuse stop, so staying is a choice too.